Pandemic hammers small businesses vital to economic recovery

 “We’re in such a weird, weird time,’’ said Mayor John David Smith Jr. “Small businesses and families are hurting.’’

-Even though hiring has partly rebounded, the United States is still down 10.7 million jobs since February.
+Even though hiring partly rebounded as businesses began to reopen, the nation is still down 10.7 million jobs since February.

 Or Brooklyn without its boutiques?

-Note: EDITOR’S NOTE — Small businesses around the world are fighting for survival amid the economic fallout from the coronavirus pandemic.
-Whether they make it will affect not just local economies but the fabric of communities.
-Associated Press journalists tell their stories in the series “Small Business Struggles.”